Actinium(III) phosphate

 Actinium(III) phosphate is a white-colored chemical compound of the radioactive element actinium.
-This compound was created by reacting actinium(III) chloride with monosodium phosphate in aqueous hydrochloric acid.
+This salt was created by reacting actinium(III) chloride with monosodium phosphate in aqueous hydrochloric acid.
 This resulted in the hemihydrate AcPO_{4}·1/2H_{2}O, whose structure was confirmed by x-ray diffraction to match that of lanthanum phosphate.
 To become anhydrous, it was heated to 700 °C, which resulted in a solid that was black (presumably due to the presence of impurities), and whose specific X-ray structure did not match that of other known correspond to other actinide phosphates.